 For the returning students, look ahead at which classes you’ll be taking with which instructors and introduce yourself as best you can both to the class material and to the person responsible for supplying it to you.
 Connecting with teachers early is a good way to get help later in the year when you run into problems.

 For the graduates and those moving on, you have more uncertainty.
-The first objective should be considering your options carefully and decide on what you want to do next.
+The first objective should be considering your options carefully and deciding on what you want to do next.
 Pursue a higher degree?
 Get more training?
 Get a job or an internship in the industry?
 Find what works for you and start to lay out a plan that will get you there.
 Meet people working in the industry, draw up your resume, etc.

 I made this a separate section because, even though graduating and getting a job in a good field can, of course, be personal goals, but you should also focus on your personal development, beyond the professional realm.
 You’ve learned the skills and gained the experience that will make you a star in whatever industry you’ve chosen, but in order to move ahead and lead a fulfilled life, you have to work on yourself, too.